Which place is cheaper, Berlin or Leiden?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Leiden and Berlin.
+The family-friendly experiences are the main draw to Leiden this time of year.
 Also, many travelers come to Berlin for the city activities, the music scene, and the family-friendly experiences.

 In July, Leiden is generally cooler than Berlin.
 Daily temperatures in Leiden average around 17°C (62°F), and Berlin fluctuates around 19°C (66°F).